Full-color three-loop three-point form factors in N=4 SYM: Strategy for loop-integrand construction

 However, there are exceptional situations if $P\left(N_c\right)=0$, such as the topology shown in Figure~\ref{fig:symConstraintExample1}.
 Consider the graph symmetry of this topology:

 Since $C_{b}=0$, both $\mathbf{s}_2\big[C_{b}]=\pm C_{b}$ are mathematically allowed, and an analysis as \eqref{eq:symeg1ca2} is no longer possible.
-One can consider the trivalent form of the color factor, and following a similar path from \eqref{eq:symmetryeg1} to \eqref{eq:symmetryeg1n},one gets
+One can consider the trivalent form of the color factor, after following a similar path from \eqref{eq:symmetryeg1} to \eqref{eq:symmetryeg1n},one gets

 Since $\mathbf{s}_2\big[{\cal F}^{(0)}(p_1,p_2,p_3)\big]=-{\cal F}^{(0)}(p_1,p_2,p_3)$, we obtain